-Inslee: Pfizer coronavirus vaccine gets western states’ blessing
+Pfizer COVID-19 vaccine gets western states’ blessing: ‘We are ready to go,’ Inslee says

 If protection from vaccines lasts long enough, the goal of vaccination will be to reach population, or herd, immunity.
 These terms describe when a large enough proportion of society is immune from infection and even those without immunity are indirectly protected because the virus cannot be readily transmitted from person to person.

-It’s an uncertain and moving target, but many scientists think roughly 70 percent of the population must be immune to reach population immunity.
+It’s an uncertain and moving target, but many scientists think roughly 70% of the population must be immune to reach population immunity.
 It could require vaccinating three-quarters of U.S. residents, or more, to reach the mark.

+Dr. Kathy Lofy, the state’s health officer, said it was difficult to set specific goals around vaccination rates and progress toward herd immunity at this point, because federal officials have not given many long-term estimates on how many doses Washington will receive.

+Convincing enough Washington residents that vaccination is in their interest, and their community’s interest, will be a significant challenge for the medical community and for state health leaders.

+“I am hopeful that the understandable concern from those decades of experience does not infect us with the disease of passivity and more people lose their lives,” Inslee said, adding that communities of color had suffered “great disparities of loss” from COVID-19, due to health and social inequalities.

-Vaccines on Sunday began to ship across the United States from Pfizer’s facility, and state officials have directed about 32,000 doses to 17 sites across the state — mostly hospitals.
+Vaccines on Sunday began to ship across the United States from Pfizer’s facility.
+The first 62,400 doses have been directed to 40 facilities in 29 counties, including hospitals, one pharmacy, two tribal nations and an urban Indian health facility, according to Michele Roberts, the state Department of Health’s acting assistant secretary.
+Most doses next week will go to health care workers.

-Between that vaccine, and the Moderna vaccine that awaits emergency approval, state officials expect more than 400,000 doses from the federal government by the end of 2020, which will go to hospitals for health care workers and residents in long-term care facilities.
+Between Pfizer’s vaccine, and the Moderna vaccine that awaits emergency approval, state officials expect more than 400,000 doses from the federal government by the end of 2020, which will go to hospitals for health care workers and residents in long-term care facilities.

 State officials last week further refined which health care workers should get the first doses, asking hospitals to use “clinical judgment” to direct the vaccine to those with the highest risk, including people who treat patients face-to-face, testing site staffers and first responders with the most risk of exposure.

 UW Medicine will be among the first sites in Washington state to receive doses of vaccine.
-The hospital system on Saturday opened registration for its highest priority staffers and plans to begin vaccinating Thursday, according to an email sent to staffers from Dr. John Lynch, medical director of infection prevention and control at UW Medicine’s Harborview Medical Center.
+The hospital system on Saturday opened registration for its highest priority staffers and plans to begin vaccinating those people Thursday, according to an email sent to staffers from Dr. John Lynch, medical director of infection prevention and control at UW Medicine’s Harborview Medical Center.

 Staffers highest in priority include those working in units that regularly care for patients with COVID-19, emergency units, COVID-19 testing sites, labs and vaccination staff, COVID-19 screeners and safety officers, according to the email.